gvikram31/Farm-Analyzer/README.md

 - Retrieves the information based on the location.
 - Compares media captured in different times.
 - Provides APIs or services to integrate into third party applications to upload or download media.

+We are making an andriod based application to support the above features.